kinow/kinoshita.eti.br/_posts/2010-10-12-tap4j-a-new-tap-implementation-in-java.md

 ---
-title: 'tap4j - A new TAP implementation in Java'
-id: 471
-author: kinow
+date: 2010-10-12 09:45:49 +1300
+layout: post
 tags:
 - test anything protocol
 - java
 - software quality
-category: 'blog'
-time: '09:45:49'
+title: tap4j - A new TAP implementation in Java
 ---

 A month ago I started a project to help me in my new version of the <a title="TestLink Hudson Plug-in" href="http://wiki.hudson-ci.org/display/HUDSON/TestLink+Plugin">TestLink Hudson plug-in</a>.
 The plugin now relies heavily on Apache Maven for test execution.
 After reading a post on <a title="TestLink Forum" href="http://www.teamst.org/forum/">TestLink forum</a> about an automation done using TAP, I googled to learn what that acronym stood for.

 <a title="Test Anything Protocol" href="http://www.testanything.org">TAP</a> is the abbreviation of Test Anything Protocol.It is a protocol to produce information about test execution and used mainly by the Perl community.
 For instance, you can test your system using <a title="PHPUnit" href="www.phpunit.de">PHPUnit</a>, <a title="JUnit" href="http://www.junit.org">JUnit</a>, <a title="Selenium" href="http://www.seleniumhq.org">Selenium</a> or even a C class and produce what they call a TAP Stream.
 This stream's content is like follows: